yandech1/CS7641_project/README.md

 ##### PixelGAN
 ##### ImageGAN
 #### Training Details
-In order to stabilize our training procedures, we contructing a loop that consists of four basic steps:
+In order to stabilize our training procedures, we contructed a loop that consists of four basic steps:
  - Get the predictions
  - Calculate the loss
  - Calculate the gradient using backpropogation